ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-15-Fuzz-Week-Day2-:-Building-Rust-Fuzzer.md

 layout: post
 ---

-### what we did at Day 1?
+### What we did at <a href="https://thepwnish3r.github.io/2021/07/14/Fuzz-Week-Day1-configure-objdump-from-binutils.html">Day 1</a> ?
 - built objdump
 - we copied usr/bin as a corpus
 - building a simple fuzzer and harness in python

-In the day 2 video from 38:08 -> 01:03 there is a really good discussion about VR and bug-bounty if you are interested you should see it.
+In the day 2 video from  <a href="https://youtu.be/iM3s8-umRO0?list=PLSkhUfcCXvqHsOy2VUxuoAf5m_7c8RqvO&t=2336">38:08</a> -> 01:03 there is a really good discussion about VR and bug-bounty if you are interested you should see it.

-now let's continue FUZZING.
+Now let's continue FUZZING.
-we are going to rewrite the fuzzer in rust to have way better performance and control over threads.
+We are going to rewrite the fuzzer in rust to have way better performance and control over threads.

 <h1>Rust Fuzzer</h1>

 We start with building a new project with cargo new and copy our corpus in it to use it later.

-then, we write Fuzz function to take input and put it into a temp file, and run objdump against  this file.
+Then, we write Fuzz function to take input and put it into a temp file, and run objdump against this file.
 ```rust
 // save inp to  disk with unique filename and thr id and run it through objdump once and returning status from objdump